Computer Lab Use Policy

 Computer labs are for the preparation and printing of course-related material.
 Using campus resources for personal financial gain or commercial purposes is prohibited.

 Do not connect other computers or equipment to the network cables in the labs.
-WiFi is available for laptop connectivity.
-If you have special needs, consult the lab assistants or the lab manager.
-Please report any computer or network problems to the ITS Service Desk email@example.com or Ext.
+WiFi is available to connect laptops and portable devices.
+If you have special needs, consult the lab assistants or the Service Desk.
+Please report any computer or network problems to the ITS Service Desk firstname.lastname@example.org or Ext.
 54357.

 Pay for printing with your university ID card (Bay Card) at the Print Release Station.
 Printing is 10 cents per page for black and 50 cents per page for color.
 Unreleased print jobs are automatically deleted after two hours.
 Add funds to your Bay Card at the PHiL stations in the Library and Student Housing or online at http://www.csueastbay.edu/baycard.